ppesterev/bigtrip/considerations.md

 ## design

+tidy up callbacks in eventForm - separate cbs for diff form actions, each calls applyChanges

 offers: have to be unique within a type? could have same offer but diff 'levels' of it at diff prices?
 event list/sublist component structure awkward, rethink
 things like getting the blank event object, or getting the category of event type